scd4j/gradle-plugins/README.md

 }
 ```

-For more complex installation take a look at [wiki](https://github.com/scd4j/gradle-plugins/wiki/02.-Basics)
+For more details and complex installation take a look at [wiki](https://github.com/scd4j/gradle-plugins/wiki/02.-Basics)